Nathan van Beelen

 Personal Project

-For the last 7 or so years, I have always had some form of Linux (Debian/Ubuntu) server running.
-Whether that was a simple Desktop Linux on an old laptop, manually-build Linux on a single board computer, or a VPS.
-Over the years I have used it for several purposes, such as email, messaging, web (like the page you're looking at right now), file synchronisation, backups, and cloud services.
+For the last 8 or so years, I have always had some form of Linux (Debian/Ubuntu) server running.
+Whether that was a simple Desktop Linux on an old laptop, a manually-built Linux on a single board computer, or a VPS.
+Over the years I have used it for various purposes, such as email, messaging, web, file synchronisation, backups, and cloud services.

 March 2017 - October 2018